Localism Plus!

 Would you like to get involved?

-You may also know that prior to the formation of HVCG the same group of people, with help from others in the village, organised the coffee mornings, previously held in the village hall, which began in early 2018, and anyone who would like to help out at the coffee mornings on an ad hoc basis or provide a homemade cake is always welcome.
+Prior to the formation of HVCG the same group of people, with help from others in the village, organised the coffee mornings, previously held in the village hall, which began in 2017.
+Anyone who would like to help out at the coffee mornings on an ad hoc basis or provide a homemade cake is always welcome.

 Our village is surrounded on two of its three sides by areas of Special of Special Scientific Interest, SSSI's.
 A Site of Special Scientific Interest (SSSI) is a formal conservation designation.
 Usually, it describes an area that’s of particular interest to science due to the rare species of fauna or flora it contains - or even important geological or physiological features that may lie in its boundaries.
 SSSIs often contain important habitats such as grasslands, parkland, and woodland.
 In other words, these areas have high conservation value, and need to be protected.